 All the coziness of a cup of cocoa baked into a luscious dessert bar.
 Salted Caramel Hot Cocoa Bars are filled with mini marshmallows and caramel, then topped with chocolate drizzle and sea salt.
 Perfect for a cold winter’s day!

 Hot chocolate mix isn’t just for making a warm drink!
 Did you know you can use it in your baking too?
+Try our hot cocoa muddy buddies for a fun use of cocoa mix.

 Why this Recipe Works